crschmidt/mygengo-python/README.md

 below.

 ### Parameters:
-- _job_: A dictionary containing a full job description for myGengo.
+- _job_: Required.
+A dictionary containing a full job description for myGengo.

 ### Example:
     from pygengo import PyGengo